dmitriy-chernysh/dmitriy-chernysh/README.md

 I'm a Software Engineer from Ukraine with over 10 years of experience in Software Development.

-Since 2015 I've mostly been dealing with Android Development and building modern [native] apps for devices running on Android 8+ .
-It covers about ~95% of all Android devices nowadays.
+Since 2015 I've mostly been dealing with Android Development and building modern [native] apps for Phone and Tablet devices running on Android 6+ .

 ##
-### :heavy_check_mark: In 2024 my main tech. stack
+### :heavy_check_mark: In 2024-2025 my main tech. stack

 * Android SDK, Gradle Build tool.
 * Kotlin, Coroutines, RxJava/RxAndroid, Koin, Retrofit, Room.